19 life changing books I read this year

 - Wide Sargasso Sea - Jean Rhys.
 I'm studying these last two at the moment, meaning I will doubtless end up hating them.
 For now, Rhys' prequel to Jane Eyre is not leaving my thoughts.
 It deals with the story of Rochester's mad Creole wife and the early days of their marriage.
 The whole affair is rum soaked, not quite coherent and borderline supernatural.

 - The Picture of Dorian Gray - Oscar Wilde.
 This is a glorious, unashamed exploration of hedonistic bohemian society.
 It exists within an unreal world where everyone is rich, beautiful and opulent.
-I'll need to reread it a dozen more times before I can give an articulate review.
-Still, books should be challenging.

 - Nightwood - Djuna Barnes.
 It's hard to articular quite how different Barnes' writing is, even compared to other modernist texts.
 This is a heady book where years might pass in a paragraph, yet a single conversation can traverse chapters.
 Piecing the narrative together takes multiple readings.
 Even then, the characters seem untethered by the constraints of time or space.